pwmt/zathura/doc/man/zathurarc.5.rst

 include - Including another config file
 ---------------------------------------
-This commands allows to include other configuration files.
+This commands allows one to include other configuration files.
 If a relative path is given, the path will be resolved relative to the configuration file that is currently processed.

 ::